MERLIN2-ARCH/sailor/README.md

-# SAILOR (Symbolic AnchorIng from perceptuaL for rOs2-based Robots)
+# SAILOR (Symbolic AnchorIng from perceptuaL data for rOs2-based Robots)